 Sunday’s 95-minute concert will feature works by Vaughan Williams, Poulenc and Rossini.
 Guest performers include Lawrence seniors Dario LaPoma and Hazim Suhadi, co-winners of the 2010-11 concerto competition and Lawrence Associate Professor of Music James DeCorsey, horn.

 Lawrence University, "Lawrence Symphony Orchestra Changes Sunday Concert “Kickoff” Time to Avoid Packer Game Conflict" (2011).
 Press Releases.
-Paper 426.
+426.